ybo-source/synapse-net-challenge/doc/start_page.md

 ```bash
 cd synapse-net
 ```
-- Now you can install the environment for SynapseNet with `conda` from the environment file we proved:
+- Now you can install the environment for SynapseNet with `conda` from the environment file we provide:
 ```bash
 conda env create -f environment.yaml
 ```